-At a time when stores are encouraging customers to use contact-free methods of payment, Apple Pay isn’t just convenient — it’s becoming increasingly essential.
-That's because Apple Pay lets you purchase things just by placing a compatible device near a point-of-sale terminal without having to fumble for cash or a credit card.
-Since Apple Pay's debut in 2014, it has been a welcome addition to the iPhone, and now works on the Apple Watch, Mac and iPad, too.
+With stores encouraging shoppers to use contactless payment, knowing how to use Apple Pay is more than just convenient — it's becoming essential.
+With Apple Pay, you can buy things just by placing a compatible device near a point-of-sale terminal without having to hand over cash or a credit card.

 - Why you should use Express Transit Pay through Apple Pay